-There’s plenty of mid-range accommodation and apartments, with Villa Four Winds II a great example of the value for money you can find in Dubrovnik.
+There’s plenty of midrange accommodation and apartments, with Villa Four Winds II a great example of the value for money you can find.
 This welcoming guesthouse, located in the Old Town, will make you feel right at home.
-The apartments have useful facilities like a fridge, kettle, and air conditioning.
+The apartments have useful facilities like a fridge, kettle, and air conditioning, too.

 Those on a budget won’t believe the incredible value they can get at Hostel Angelina.
 This hostel has both dorms and private rooms and is centrally located in the Old Town.
 It also benefits from helpful staff and a shared kitchen.
 If you want to see other hostel options, check out our guide to the best hostels in Dubrovnik.

-For more accommodation options in Dubrovnik check out Booking.com.
-They continuously offer the best rates and their custom service is on point.
+For more accommodation options in Dubrovnik, check out Booking.com.
+This company continuously offers the best rates, and its customer service is on point.